-In a world where the consumer is increasingly becoming more empowered, life

-    sciences companies should challenge the status quo and embrace opportunities to

-    adopt a wide range of patient-centred approaches presented by an emerging
+In a world where the consumer is increasingly becoming more empowered, life sciences companies should challenge the status quo and embrace opportunities to adopt a wide range of patient-centered approaches presented by an emerging ecosystem.

-    ecosystem.

 We identified three waves of patient-centricity in the life sciences industry:

 We found four critical strategies that life sciences companies should consider as they evolve their patient-centricity focus:

 Our research shows that companies should not only embrace this enterprisewide approach of embedding patient-centricity efforts, but prepare to participate in an emerging ecosystem where disease foundations, patient advocacy groups, health plans, health systems and physicians, regulators, competitors, and technology and wellness companies are all better connected so that the patient is at the center.

 Companies that are unable or unwilling to deepen these collaborations could find it difficult if not impossible to participate in a future health care system that is driven by empowered and informed patients.

 The Deloitte Center for Health Solutions interviewed 27 executives from life sciences companies (primarily biopharma, a few medtech) and patient advocacy/disease research organizations.